devops-den/emqx-kafka-mongo-messaging-app/README.md

 Created topic emqx-to-kafka.
 ```

-The replication factor describes how many copies of data will be created.
-As we are running with a single instance keep this value 1.
+You can run the same command above to create multiple topics.
+After that, you can run the following command to see the created topics on Kafka.
+The replication factor specifies how many copies of data will be created.
+Since we are running with a single instance, keep this value 1.
 Set the partition options as the number of brokers you want your data to be split between.
-As we are running with a single broker keep this value 1.
-You can create multiple topics by running the same command as above.

-After that, you can see the created topics on Kafka by the running below command:

 ```
 devops@LAPTOP-JF1PIDLR:/usr/local/kafka$ bin/kafka-topics.sh --list --bootstrap-server localhost:9092